abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 public class abstract X{ }		// invalid
 ```

-Constructors behaves the same as in a normal class.
-But, they are only called via their subclass constructor using `super()` since we can't instantiate abstract classes by using `new`.
+Constructors exists and behaves the same as in a normal class.
+But, they are only called via their subclass constructor using `super()` since we can't instantiate abstract classes by using `new` explicitly.

 If a class is marked `final abstract`, it doesn't make any sense and is a compiler error.

 `static` methods aren't overriden but hidden, so using `static abstract` on methods is also compiler error.
 We can have normal `static` methods though.

+`abstract` methods' sole purpose is to get overridden, so making them `private`, `final`, or `static` is compiler-error.

 ### Concrete Class
 The **first non-abstract class** to extend an abstract class.
 It has to implement all the abstract methods **inherited to it**.